Sustainability-Related Disclosures

 We are members of several industry associations.
 They provide a valuable source of additional information in this area.
 Many have published guidance on best practice and continue to track ongoing developments for responsible investment and sustainability-related finance regulation.
 Evelyn Partners is an active participant in relevant working groups for sustainability-related initiatives and is a member of the following bodies:

-Responsible investment is a rapidly evolving area for all investment firms and further changes will take place, especially as Evelyn Partners implements ongoing UK and EU regulatory requirements in its investment process.
-Training for Investment Managers and Sector Specialists will continue to be provided as these changes are implemented.
+Responsible investment is a rapidly evolving area for all investment firms and changes are regularly communicated, especially as Evelyn Partners implements ongoing UK and EU regulatory requirements in its investment process.
+Training for Investment Managers and Sector Specialists will continue to be provided as these changes are implemented, including on FCA anti-greenwashing and the SDR regime and additional climate related training to sector specialists.

 Further information on Policies and Stewardship activities